- Andrea LaRayne Etzel

 Planning a trip to Little Jerusalem?
 My "What to Know Before You Go" post is a good place to start.

-At the arrival of Sara Kay, Little Jerusalem Badlands State Park naturalist and lead guide, we were off.
+At the arrival of Sara Kay, Little Jerusalem Badlands State Park naturalist, we were off.
 Along with myself and Alan, a couple of fellow photographers and two families from nearby made up our group of 15 or so.
 Heading west on the Life on the Rocks trail, the group trekked down into the Niobrara chalk formations.

 Commonly asked questions about Little Jerusalem